 Your image.
 Your pov.

-Take your time viewing it.
-As well as the others.
-What do they convey to you.
+Take your time viewing it, as well as the others.

 Here I wanted to tweak it to a duotone with some more warmth.
 Now I'm liking this one better >

 what if I wanted to make the

 How far can I push this?

 Maybe it's a story about red hot comedians?